Kapaya/px21/paper.md

 ## Creating Web Scraping Code

-*www.weather.com*
+Here we showcase how end-users called Jane and John create web scraping code using our interface and aid the generalization process by providing multiple demonstrations when needed.

+### www.weather.com

 Jane wants to customize her experience on www.weather.com by sorting the ten day forecast by the description of the weather on each day.
 This will let her quickly view all the days with similar weather descriptions and allow her to plan when to go for an outdoor run.
-Wildcard currently does not support this because a programmer has not written the required web scraping code.
+Currently, she can’t use Wildcard to perform this customization because a programmer has not written web scraping code for the weather.com website.
 Using our interface, Jane can create web scraping code by demonstration that will enable her to customize the website.

 When Jane initiates the web scraping process, a control region is added to the top of the website which provides brief instructions and buttons for various actions.
 When she hovers her cursor over the desired data, the following happens: